wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 ### 3️⃣ Infrastructure Telemetry & Industry Analysis

-How is the business performing over time?
+How are the business operations performing over time

+* Who are the top 10 clients (Client_ID) generating the most system alerts (System_Alerts) across all their operational assets?
 * Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
-* Which asset models consume the most power?
+* What is the maximum and minimum Thermal_Reading_C in the dataset?
+Are there any impossible temperatures (e.g., below 0°C or above 100°C) that indicate broken sensors?
 * Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
+* What is the total Power_Consumed_kWh broken down by Asset_Model?
+(Do newer models consume less power?)
 * What is the average CPU utilization (Avg_CPU_Utilization_Pct) per Contract_Tier?
-* Who are the top 10 clients (Client_ID) generating the most system alerts (System_Alerts) across all their operational assets?
+* What is the month-over-month trend for total power consumption across the entire data center?

 ---

 ### 4️⃣ Regional & Portfolio Efficiency

+* Are clients in the 'Nairobi East' region running their servers hotter (higher average Thermal_Reading_C) than clients in 'Mombasa'?
 * What is the total power consumption per HQ_Region (e.g., Nairobi East, Nairobi West, Kigali, Mombasa, Dar es Salaam)?
 * Which regional clients experience the highest average number of system alerts per telemetry log?
 * How does client contract tier (Contract_Tier) affect the average workload/CPU utilization placed on data center assets?